Cala Figuera, Mallorca: What to Expect & Why You Should Visit

 Picturesque town of Cala Figuera

-Can you swim in Cala Figuera?
+Can You Swim in Cala Figuera?

-Pros and Cons
+Pros & Cons

-• Blue water
+• Clear, beautiful blue water

 • No beach

-Conclusion: Is Cala Figuera worth visiting?
+Is Cala Figuera Worth Visiting?

 There is so much to do in the Santanyí area.
 I was so happy we picked that spot to stay!
 Some of the best beaches in Mallorca are right there!